RyanMilb/auth0-moft-test/README.md

-This is a test push
+This is a test push for heroku
 # Auth0 + Ionic + API Sample

 This is a sample Ionic project that uses Auth0 for Authentication.